Defeated Sanity: Disposal of the Dead / Dharmata

 Before the summer of 2016, Defeated Sanity confirmed work on a new release, which was a two-part full-length album with one side titled Disposal of the Dead and the other titled Dharmata.
-These two parts represent two EPs compiled onto a full-length, with each part carrying a sound unique to it; Disposal of the Dead aimed to represent the more primal side of the band's sound, while Dharmata was a direct homage to the old school progressive death metal style of bands such as Atheist and Cynic.
+These two parts represent two EPs compiled onto a full-length, with each part carrying a sound unique to it.
+Disposal of the Dead represented the primal side of the band, while Dharmata was an homage to the old-school progressive death metal style of bands such as Atheist and Cynic.
 Dharmata prominently features vocals from Max Phelps of Baltimore progressive death metal band Exist, and formerly Cynic as well as Death DTA.

-In late 2016, the band recruited American vocalist Josh Welshman replacing Lühring who departed the following year.
-Prior to him officially joining, Welshman provided vocals on the band's two US tours, the Obscene Extreme festival as well as other shows in Europe and Indonesia.
+In late 2016, the band recruited American vocalist Josh Welshman to replace Lühring, who departed the following year.
+Prior to officially joining, Welshman provided vocals on the band's two US tours, the Obscene Extreme festival as well as other shows in Europe and Indonesia.
 In 2018, the band participated in the lineup for the American death metal festival Las Vegas Death Fest.

 The Sanguinary Impetus

-In May 2020, Defeated Sanity announced that their sixth album would be titled The Sanguinary Impetus, and would be slated for a July release.
-Following the departure of Kühn, Gruber performed all guitars on the album in addition to his regular drum duties.
+In May 2020, Defeated Sanity announced that their sixth album would be titled The Sanguinary Impetus, slated for a July release.
+Following Kühn's departure, Gruber performed all guitars on the album in addition to drums.
 Metal Injection called The Sanguinary Impetus "freakishly chaotic, frequently unnerving, and stupefyingly complex."

 Chronicles of Lunacy

-On 13 August 2024, the band announced their seventh album, Chronicles of Lunacy, would be released on 22 November, and also revealed the first single from the album titled "The Odour of Sanctity".
+On 13 August 2024, the band announced their seventh album, Chronicles of Lunacy, would be released on 22 November, and revealed the first single from the album, "The Odour of Sanctity".